Compliance / Risk management

 Information security measures

 The Group has established quality assurance structures at each production facility and strives to enhance these structures to deliver quality that keeps customers satisfied.
-As part of these efforts, since FY2020 quality control sections have continued to perform internal audits that aim to prevent unauthorized alteration of quality data and quality misrepresentations under the leadership of the Risk Management Office.
+As part of these efforts, since FY2020 we have continued to perform internal audits that aim to prevent unauthorized alteration of quality data and quality misrepresentations under the leadership of the Risk Control Department, the Line two.
+No serious issues have been identified through now.

 With the goal of heightening awareness of the importance of quality controls, we provide periodic compliance training for our employees in quality control sections.
-In addition, we are currently making progress on automating inspection systems and developing related automation technologies.
+In addition, we are currently making progress on automating/unattended inspection systems and developing related automation technologies using AI and IoT solutions, to thoroughly prevent unauthorized alteration of quality data and quality misrepresentations.

 Business continuity planning measures

-To enable the rapid collection of information and coordinated guidance in response to severe threats to business operations such as disasters, accidents, and infectious diseases, the Group has established guidelines for establishing emergency task forces and maintains a business continuity plan (BCP) to enable each section, business site, and subsidiary to respond and achieve recovery without delay
+The Group has established a framework to enable the rapid collection of information and coordinated guidance in response to severe threats to business operations such as disasters, accidents, and infectious diseases.

-We prepared BCPs on responding to major earthquakes in FY2020 and on responding to infectious diseases and storms and flooding at business sites expected to be at risk of typhoons in FY2021.
-Since last year, we’ve shifted our focus to BCP verification and revision in various ways, including periodic education to promote awareness of the BCP and desktop drills based on the BCPs formulated.
+We prepared business continuity plans (BCPs) on responding to major earthquakes in FY2020 and on responding to infectious diseases and storms and flooding at business sites expected to be at risk of typhoons in FY2021.
+Since FY2022, we’ve shifted our focus to BCP verification and revision in various ways, including periodic education to promote awareness of the BCP and desktop drills based on the BCPs formulated.

-We plan to continue carrying out drills to strengthen our capacity to respond to risks and improve the BCP, thereby enhancing business continuity capabilities.
+We plan to continue making our BCPs even more detailed and effective while improving plans and enhancing drills for information security incidents and other threats, to strengthen our capacity to respond to risks and improve the BCP, thereby enhancing business continuity capabilities.

 Overseas crisis management measures